 The Romanian Academy in Rome is found atop the Pincian Hill.
-The villa that houses the Institute was constructed by Romanian architect Petre Antonescu, known for developing the national neo-Romanian style of incorporating folk architecture and craftsmanship of the olden days with new modern design.
-Along with being a cultural center for Romanians studying in Rome, the RA also offers Romanian language courses two hours a week for beginners and intermediates.
-But the real event worth putting in your calendar is their annual Spazi Aperti in June, where fellows and scholars have their work displayed in a themed exhibition.
-The event usually lasts around a week and is a great opportunity for new up-and-coming artists.
+The villa that houses the institute was constructed by Romanian architect Petre Antonescu, known for developing the national neo-Romanian style of incorporating folk architecture and craftsmanship of the olden days with new modern design.
+Other than being a cultural center for Romanians studying in Rome, the RA also offers Romanian language courses two hours a week for beginners and intermediates.
+Along with courses, the academy also hosts various events to help educate others on the richness of Romanian history, art and culture.
+(See website for full details.)

 ACCADEMIA DI ROMANIA

 Piazzale José de San Martin, 1